 The Notice of Intent to Lien is a mysterious document.
-While only required in a select few states, claimants all across the United States send this form.
-Even though a preliminary notice is required in most states, and a mechanics lien can be filed in all states, it’s the Notice of Intent to Lien that is perhaps our most popular filing at Zlien.
+While it is only required in a select few states, claimants all across the United States send this form.
+Even though a preliminary notice is required in most states, and a mechanics lien can be filed in all states, it’s the Notice of Intent to Lien that is perhaps our most popular filing at zlien.

 This seems strange at first glance, but perfectly right upon further study, as this blog post discusses.

 What Is A Notice Of Intent To Lien?

 A notice of intent to lien is a lot like a demand letter.
 It is a form document sent to certain parties on a construction project warning that if payment isn’t made to the claimant within a certain number of days, the claimant will file a mechanics lien.